Table of Contents[Show]

 Technical analysts will study charts and other data, looking at things such as recent price movements, high-volume areas (indicating interest from many investors), levels of support and resistance and technical indicators (such as moving averages) to help forecast future price movements.
 This allows them to make informed decisions about their trading strategies.

-In this guide there are details about performing technical analysis on financial assets, the pros and cons of technical analysis, how it compares to fundamental analysis and why it’s important to conduct technical analysis before opening new trades.
-Let's jump in by starting with the basics!
+In this guide, there are details about performing technical analysis on financial assets, the pros and cons of technical analysis, how it compares to fundamental analysis and why it’s important to conduct technical analysis before opening new trades.

 Technical analysis is a term that refers to the process of analysing the price movements, or market activity, of a currency pair in forex trading, or other financial assets like a stock or a cryptocurrency.